gitlabhq/gitlabhq/doc/topics/autodevops/quick_start_guide.md

 1. First, navigate to **Settings > CI/CD > Auto DevOps**.
 1. Select **Enable Auto DevOps**.
-1. Add in your base **Domain** by using the one GitLab suggests.
-Note that generally, you would associate the IP address with a domain name on your registrar's settings.
-In this case, for the sake of the guide, we will use an alternative DNS that will map any domain name of the scheme `anything.ip_address.nip.io` to the corresponding `ip_address`.
-For example, if the IP address of the Ingress is `1.2.3.4`, the domain name to fill in would be `1.2.3.4.nip.io`.
 1. Lastly, let's select the [continuous deployment strategy](index.md#deployment-strategy) which will automatically deploy the application to production once the pipeline successfully runs on the `master` branch.
 1. Click **Save changes**.

     ![Auto DevOps settings](img/guide_enable_autodevops.png)

+The base domain should default to using the IP address of the ingress set up in the previous section and [nip.io](http://nip.io).
+For example, if the IP address of the Ingress is `1.2.3.4`, then your base domain default would be `1.2.3.4.nip.io`.
+See [Base domain](index.md#auto-devops-base-domain) for details and how to configure a custom domain.

 Once you complete all the above and save your changes, a new pipeline is automatically created.
 To view the pipeline, go to **CI/CD > Pipelines**.